 also called its \emph{linearised Legendrian contact homology complex}.
 We use $HCL_\bullet(\Lambda;\epsilon)$ to denote its homology.
 We will also use $(CL^\bullet(\Lambda),d_\epsilon)$ to denote the associated co-complex, and $HCL^\bullet(\Lambda;\epsilon)$ to denote the corresponding cohomology.

 The homotopy type of this complex does indeed depend on the choice of augmentation.
-However, \cite[Theorem 5.2]{DiffAlg} shows that the set of all linearised homologies is a Legendrian isotopy invariant.
-This proof however depends on the invariance result for the version of the Chekanov-Eliashberg algebra as defined in \cite{DiffAlg} and \cite{ContHomP}.
-Note that the invariance proof there gives more than just invariance of the homotopy type.
-Namely, it establishes that the \emph{stable tame isomorphism type} of the Chekanov-Eliashberg algebra is a Legendrian isotopy invariant.
+However, \cite[Theorem 5.2]{DiffAlg} shows that the set of all isomorphism classes of linearised homologies is a Legendrian isotopy invariant.
+This proof however depends on the invariance result for the version of the Chekanov-Eliashberg algebra as defined in \cite{DiffAlg} and \cite{ContHomP}, which gives more than just invariance of the homotopy type; it establishes that the \emph{stable tame isomorphism type} of the Chekanov-Eliashberg algebra is a Legendrian isotopy invariant.

-\begin{rem} A priori it is not clear from the invariance proof in \cite{RationalSFT} that the stable-tame isomorphism type of the Chekanov-Eliashberg algebra defined in terms of the symplectisation is an invariant.
-Of course, Theorem \ref{thm:lift} is one way to establish this result in the latter setting as well and, in particular, that the invariance result \cite[Theorem 5.2]{DiffAlg} for the set of linearised Legendrian contact homologies applies. \end{rem}
+\begin{remark} A priori it is not clear from the invariance proof in \cite{RationalSFT} that the stable tame isomorphism type of the Chekanov-Eliashberg algebra defined using the symplectisation is an invariant.
+Of course, Theorem \ref{thm:lift} is one way to establish this result in the latter setting as well.
+In particular, the invariance result \cite[Theorem 5.2]{DiffAlg} for the linearised Legendrian contact homology applies here as well. \end{remark}